Rising input costs amid supply shortages stressful for Sask. farmers | CBC News

 After a tumultuous year of poor crop yields following weeks of dry conditions, Saskatchewan farmers and agricultural associations say pandemic-induced inflation and supply shortages are causing their input costs to spike.

-"We're seeing fertilizer prices increase by a multitude of 200 per cent or even 300 per cent, depending on when you've purchased," said Kenton Possberg, a farmer north of Humboldt.
+"We're seeing fertilizer prices increase by a multitude of 200 per cent or even 300 per cent, depending on when you've purchased," said Kenton Possberg, a farmer north of Humboldt, which is east of Saskatoon.

 According to Statistics Canada, prices for ammonia and chemical fertilizers rose 0.5 per cent month over month in February, which was a 10th consecutive monthly increase.
 On a year-over-year basis, prices in that product group were up 88 per cent.